 Cookies are text files placed on your computer or mobile device to collect standard internet log information and visitor behaviour information.
 This information is used to track visitor use of our website, such as what pages are visited and in what order and what is downloaded and to compile statistical information on website activity.

-You can set your browser to not accept cookies and the above websites tell you how to do this as well as how to remove cookies from your browser.
+You can set your browser to not accept cookies.
 Some of our features may not function as a result of doing this however.

-You can manage your cookie settings at any time using the button below.
+You can manage your cookie settings at any time using the cookie preferences button on our website.

 We want to make sure that your personal information is up to date and accurate.
-You can access the personal information we hold about you here so that you can check, correct or delete it.
-Please note that is may take up to 28 days for any changes to come into effect.
+You can request access to the personal information we hold about you so that you can check, correct or delete it.
+To make a request, please email digital.graymatter@reply.com.
+We will respond without undue delay, within one month of your request.

 By submitting your CV to us via our website, you are deemed to have agreed that we can process your personal information as necessary to progress your application, including the processing of any sensitive data about you.